xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/chvm.1.rst

 \ **-d**\  \ *disk*\

  Deregister the Hard disk but leave the backing files.
 Multiple can be done with comma separated values.
 The disks are specified by SCSI id.
-Size defaults to GB.